Do you have a love-hate relationship with the holidays?

 Seriously think about what the real goal is here.
 Are you really trying to workout every single day?
 Or are you trying to get into better shape so you can enjoy your life and feel good about your body?

-Maybe you want to gift your spouse a week-long trip to Hawaii, but you’re not sure how you could raise the funds.
+Maybe you want to gift your spouse a week-long trip to Hawaii (once the coronavirus vaccine is available for everyone), but you’re not sure how you could raise the funds.

 Here are two options for how your thought patterns could go in this scenario.

-“I am taking my partner to Hawaii for the holidays!
+“I am taking my partner to Hawaii in 2021!
 I’m not sure exactly how, but I can figure it out!
 I’m a resourceful, creative person.
-How can I make an extra $2000?
+How can I make an extra $4000?
 Who could I call to ask for a money making opportunity?
 What skills could I offer?"

 Some people, when faced with their dreams (and the challenges on the way), think about the “what if?”
 What if I don’t make enough money?
 What if the flight prices go up and I can’t afford it?
 What if things beyond my control get in the way and I simply can’t do it?